Lore & Legends

 The water spirit Nzuzu.

-The meaning of Malungu and the white foam of arriving ships.
+The meaning of Mlungu and the white foam of arriving ships.

 The silence surrounding women like Saartjie Baartman.